 Note: Moz sometimes returns different Page Authority scores for subdomains of websites—such as www.macys.com vs. macys.com.
 At the time of writing, both versions of this url were checked and found to return the same PA value of “1”.

-This metric is a powerful way to make statements like “Macy’s needs to focus building links and supportive content directly to their most comfortable shoes page in order to rank better.”
+This metric is a powerful way to make statements like Macy’s needs to focus on building links directly to shoe pages.
 However, this metric should only ever be used as a general guideline.
 There are many occasions in which it only tells such a small portion of the story that it’s pretty much useless.
 Below is one such case where Moz’s Beginners SEO Guide outranks the Wikipedia SEO page for “Search Engine Optimization,” while having less powerful overall metrics.

 Moz’s Beginner’s SEO Guide